 - Option 17 - Ability to instantly truncate the Calculated Time minutes

-See the price list for a brief description of available predefined options and odometer input sensors.
-And, of course, please contact Timewise to discuss your customization requirements.
+Contact Timewise for pricing, a list of available predefined options and odometer input sensors, and to discuss your customization requirements.